kubetail-org/loadjs/README.md

 // define a dependency bundle that loads sychronously with retries loadjs(['/path/to/foo.js', '/path/to/bar.js'], 'foobar', {
   before: function(path, scriptEl) { /* execute code before fetch */ },
-  async: false,  // load files synchronously or asynchronously (default: true)
+  async: true,  // load files synchronously or asynchronously (default: true)
-  numRetries: 3  // number of times to retry fetch (default: 0) });
+  numRetries: 3  // see caveats about using numRetries with async:false (default: 0)
+});

 loadjs.ready('foobar', {